play stop

 Kate Gray

 Kate Gray’s passion stems from writing, teaching, and volunteering.
 For Every Girl: New & Selected Poems was published by Widow & Orphan House in 2019.
 Her first full-length book of poems, Another Sunset We Survive (Cedar House Books, 2007) was a finalist for the Oregon Book Award and followed chapbooks, Bone-Knowing (2006), winner of the Gertrude Press Poetry Prize and Where She Goes (2000), winner of the Blue Light Chapbook Prize.
 Kate’s first novel, Carry the Sky, (Forest Avenue, 2014) stares at bullying without blinking.
 Her poetry and essays have been nominated for Pushcart Prizes.
 In her novel-in-progress, she narrates, in Sylvia Plath’s voice, what led to The Bell Jar and her suicide attempt in 1953.
 Over the years she’s been awarded residencies at Hedgebrook, Norcroft, Soapstone, and Storyknife, and a fellowship from the Oregon Literary Arts.
 After 25 years teaching English at a community college, she retired to coach writers.
-Kate and her partner live in a pine-and-oak forest in the mid-Columbia River Gorge with two impetuous dogs.
+Kate and her partner recently moved to a deciduous forest on the Olympic Peninsula with two impetuous dogs.

 Daniela Naomi Molnar

-Daniela Naomi Molnar is an artist, poet, and writer collaborating with the mediums of language, image, paint, pigment, and place.
-She is also a wilderness guide, educator, and eternal student.
-Her book CHORUS was selected by Kazim Ali as the winner of Omnidawn Press’ 1st /2nd Book Award.
-Her work is the subject of a front-page feature in the Los Angeles Times, an Oregon Art Beat profile, an entry in the Oregon Encyclopedia, and a feature in Poetry Daily.
-Her next book, Light / Remains, is a blend of poetry, essay, and visual art and will be out in 2025 from Bored Wolves Press.
-Her visual work has been shown nationally, is in public and private collections internationally, and has been recognized by numerous grants, fellowships, and residencies.
-She founded the Art + Ecology program at the Pacific Northwest College of Art and helped found the backcountry artist residency Signal Fire.
+Daniela Naomi Molnar is a poet, artist, and writer who works with color, water, language, and place.
+She creates paintings using pigments made from plants, bones, stones, rainwater, and glacial melt.
+Her writing develops alongside this work, with each practice influencing the other to form new ecologies.
+Her work is the subject of a front-page feature in the Los Angeles Times, a PBS Oregon Art Beat profile, an entry in the Oregon Encyclopedia, and a feature in Poetry Daily.
+Her debut book, CHORUS, won the 2024 Oregon Book Award for Poetry and was selected by Kazim Ali as the winner of Omnidawn Press’ 1st/2nd Book Award.
+Forthcoming titles include PROTOCOLS (Ayin Press, 2025), Memory of a Larger Mind (Omnidawn, 2028), and Light / Remains (Bored Wolves Press, 2026).
+Her work will also be included in the forthcoming Volume 2 of The Ecopoetry Anthology.
+Her artwork has been shown nationally, is in public and private collections internationally, and has been recognized by numerous grants, fellowships, and residencies.
+She founded the Art + Ecology program at the Pacific Northwest College of Art and helped start and run the backcountry artist residency Signal Fire.
 A cornerstone of her practice is to be resolutely non-competitive, non-expert, and committed to always changing.
 She can be found in Portland, Oregon, USA and exploring global public wildlands.
 Learn more at danielamolnar.com.

 Joe Wilkins

-Joe Wilkins is the author of a novel, Fall Back Down When I Die, praised as “remarkable and unforgettable” in a starred review at Booklist.
-A finalist for the First Novel Award from the Center for Fiction and the Pacific Northwest Book Award, Fall Back Down When I Die won the High Plains Book Award and has been translated into French, Spanish, Italian, and German.
-Wilkins is also the author of a memoir, The Mountain and the Fathers, andfour collections of poetry, including Thieve, a finalist for the Oregon Book Award, and When We Were Birds, winner of the Oregon Book Award.
-His second novel, The Entire Sky, is slated for publication in 2024 with Little, Brown.
-Wilkins directs the creative writing program at Linfield University and is a member of the low-residency MFA faculty at Eastern Oregon University.
-He lives with his family in McMinnville.
-Learn more at joewilkins.org.
+Joe Wilkins was born and raised on the Big Dry of eastern Montana and now lives with his family in the foothills of the Coast Range of Oregon, where he directs the creative writing program at Linfield University.
+He is the author of a novel, Fall Back Down When I Die, praised as “remarkable and unforgettable” in a starred review at Booklist; a finalist for the First Novel Prize from the Center for Fiction and the Pacific Northwest Booksellers Award, Fall Back Down When I Die won the High Plains Book Award.
+Wilkins is also the author of a memoir, The Mountain and the Fathers, winner of a GLCA New Writers Award, and five collections of poetry, including Pastoral, 1994 and When We Were Birds, winner of the Oregon Book Award.
+His latest novel, The Entire Sky, tells the intertwining stories of a young runaway who bears a striking resemblance to Kurt Cobain, a grieving sheep rancher, and a woman in the middle of her life not knowing which way to go.
+Find him online at joewilkins.org and joewilkinswriter.substack.com.

 Marcus Harrison Green